 Let me take a moment to describe how this paradigm arises in the aforementioned works.
-In Vinogradov's pigeon-hole lemma and \cite[`Linnik's Lemma' on pages 71-72]{Montgomery:10lectures}, this paradigm arises by demonstrating diagonal behavior for certain Vinogradov systems with an added transverality assumption; over $\R$ transversailty is usually encoded as distinct 1-separated integers (note that the methods clearly generalize to 1-separated real points), and over the $p$-adics, transversality is usually encoded $1/p$ separation between the $p$-adic intervals.
+In Vinogradov's pigeon-hole lemma and \cite[`Linnik's Lemma' on pages 71-72]{Montgomery:10lectures}, this paradigm arises by demonstrating diagonal behavior for certain Vinogradov systems with an added transverality assumption; over $\R$ transversality can be encoded as distinct 1-separated integers (note that Vinogradov's methods easily generalize to 1-separated real points), and over the $p$-adics, transversality is usually encoded $1/p$ separation between the $p$-adic intervals.
 In \cite{GGPRY, BBH, WH} and this paper, this paradigm appears in the diagonal behavior of isotropic boxes covering a neighborhood of the underlying variety.
 In \cite{Cooke, Zygmund:2variables} this paradigm appears in the geometry of two intersecting circles.
 In \cite{F, P1, P2}, this paradigm appears in the almost orthogonality of off-diagonal Kakeya type information.
 In all cases, this information is drawn out through a reduction using orthogonality and multilinearity considerations.